manish-raw/Leetcode/README.md

 # Leetcode
-I have solved the easy levels problems of Leetcode
+I have solved the easy level problems of Leetcode